SSimonPhd/iservice/README.md

 -  Committed to minimalist design philosophy and coding all files by hand from scratch
 -  Researched broadly REST APIs, CSS frameworks, and related JavaScript
 -  Created repository for project in GitHub and cloned to local directory
+-  Created test branch for working demo
 -  Created HTML, CSS, JS starter files
 -  Added Bulma, CSS, JS links to HTML
--  Coded initial headers, containers, styles with Bulma (by referencing the docs)
+-  Coded initial style and layout with Bulma (by referencing the docs)
 -  Built Google Maps Geolocation API in JS, added to HTML (by researching Google Maps Platform docs, tutorials, code snippets, and demos)
 -  Built IP Geolocation API in JS, added to HTML (sourced from web search)
+-  Merged working demo in test branch with main
--  Coded local storage placeholder to demo and test
+-  Coded local storage counter to test
 -  NEXT: Filter, parse, and format IP Geolocation data for UI

 - Screenshot